Daniel-Gyorfi/Scrape_Most_Common_Chinese_Words/README.md

-This program was developed by Daniel Gyorfi to aid in learning the Chinese language by showing the most common chinese words in a webpage or text file.
-This leverages the fact that the usage of words in a language follows the Pareto Principle and/or the Zipf rule.
+This program was developed to aid in learning the Chinese language by showing the most common chinese words in a webpage or text file.
+Currently, only webpages encoded in UTF-8 are supported(such as Chinese Wikipedia entries).